PlatONnetwork/docs/docs/JS-SDK.md

 Promise returns Object - The block object:

-* `number` - `Number`: The block number. null when its pending block.
+* `number` - `Number`: The block number. null when it's pending block.
-* `hash` 32 Bytes - `String`: Hash of the block. null when its pending block.
+* `hash` 32 Bytes - `String`: Hash of the block. null when it's pending block.
 * `parentHash` 32 Bytes - `String`: Hash of the parent block.
-* `nonce` 8 Bytes - `String`: Hash of the generated proof-of-work. null when its pending block.
+* `nonce` 8 Bytes - `String`: Hash of the generated proof-of-work. null when it's pending block.
 * `sha3Uncles` 32 Bytes - `String`: SHA3 of the uncles data in the block.
-* `logsBloom` 256 Bytes - `String`: The bloom filter for the logs of the block. null when its pending block.
+* `logsBloom` 256 Bytes - `String`: The bloom filter for the logs of the block. null when it's pending block.
 * `transactionsRoot` 32 Bytes - `String`: The root of the transaction trie of the block
 * `stateRoot` 32 Bytes - `String`: The root of the final state trie of the block.
 * `miner` - `String`: The address of the beneficiary to whom the mining rewards were given.